Abingdon’s approach to teaching

 Stretch and challenge happens at Abingdon firstly through the lessons themselves.
 Teachers will choose appropriately challenging material to teach and our selection of GCSE and Sixth Form exam specifications are always driven by the question ‘What will challenge our pupils best?’ as opposed to ‘Which course does it seem easiest to get top grades in?’
 Some groups will also sit for an additional qualification in the same time as other groups, e.g. top Maths GCSE sets also sitting the Ad.
 Maths qualification and top mathematicians in Sixth Form taking Maths and Further Maths as one subject in the timetable.

 Extension also happens through our vast range of academically-related Other Half clubs - there are too many to mention here so details are given in the Other Half booklet.
-Additionally, boys are academically extended via the EPQ in 6th form and the large number of competitions, challenges and Olympiads that we participate in (recent success in these can be found in the Achievements List).
+Additionally, boys are academically extended via the EPQ in 6th form and the large number of competitions, challenges and Olympiads that we participate in.
 By having so much extension as part of the Other Half, we ensure that it is not just available to those who happen to be in higher sets, but open to all who wish to take up a challenge.

 Teaching groups up to GCSE (5th year) are capped at 24 pupils and are often much smaller than this - the only exception is the top sets in Maths will have larger numbers.
 Practical subjects (Art, Drama, DT and Music) work in groups no bigger than 16.
 In Sixth Form, 16 becomes the high water mark for all subjects and, again, groups are very often smaller than this.